Andy1621/Nightcrawler/README.md

 > It should be noted that we need to update the paths of the previous 2(type)*5(model) results in the select_thres function.

+## License

+This project is released under the MIT license.
+Please see the [LICENSE](LICENSE) file for more information.

+## Acknowledgement

+This repository is built based on [UniFormer](https://github.com/Sense-X/UniFormer/tree/main/video_classification) and [SlowFast](https://github.com/facebookresearch/SlowFast) repository.